ccassise/waddle/README.md

 # waddle
-Server application for a simple chat app
+Server application for a simple chat app written in Go.